 Henry Ngawoofah is co-founder Grace Incorporation Faith Trust (GIFT) a network of social enterprises that came together in order to build strategic partnerships and utilise resources to support local people into education and employment and self-employment.
-Henry leads our enterprise intiatives at MEaP.
+Henry leads our enterprise initiatives at MEaP.
 Achievements include setting up an Open Awards Accreditation Training Centre, Supplementary School and Life Long Learning Service, Mentoring and Mediation Service.
-Henry has developed accredited Business Enterprise Employability training (BEET) programme which supports those who are long term unemployed to employment and self employment.
+Henry has developed an accredited Business Enterprise Employability training (BEET) programme which supports those who are long-term unemployed to employment and self employment.

 Henry has a track record of designing bespoke training and capacity building programmes to help organisations to achieve nationally recognised accreditation, kite marks and quality assurance systems.
 Key achievements includes successfully securing substantial funding bids on of behalf of Education and Social Enterprise programmes, to access statutory, trusts, Lottery and European funding.
 As Director of MEaP, Henry continues to develop professionally and academically currently undertaking his Masters in Teaching and Learning at the Manchester Metropolitan University.

 Dr Ornette D. Clennon is a Visiting Research Fellow and a critical race scholar in The Research Centre for Social Change: Community Wellbeing, Manchester Metropolitan University (MMU), where he leads the Critical Race and Ethnicity Research Cluster.
 Ornette also leads MEaP’s research and engagement strategies in addition to managing our research relationship with MMU.
+Ornette is also the Teacher Training Mentor for our Twilight School at MMU’s Brooks Building.
 Ornette is also Visiting Professor at the Federal University of the Amazonas.
 Ornette writes for Media Diversified and openDemocracy UK and is a Public Engagement Ambassador for the National Co-ordinating Centre for Public Engagement (NCCPE).
 Ornette is widely published and his books can be found here.

-Ornette is a community activist at local, national and international levels and works with the Ubele Initiative, Locality, Alci Matos Community (Manaus, Brazil), MACC, Making Education a Priority (MEaP), Black British Academics and the National Resource Centre for Supplementary Education.
+Ornette is a community activist at local, national and international levels and works with the Ubele Initiative, Locality, Alci Matos Community (Manaus, Brazil), IDPAD Alliance of CSOs (United Nations), MACC, Making Education a Priority (MEaP), Black British Academics and the National Resource Centre for Supplementary Education.
 Ornette’s enterprise and activism work has been recognised with the 2011 NCCPE Beacons New Partnerships Award.

 Mrs Jumoke Quadri (JQ) is a qualified Accountant, School Business Manager, School Governor, member of the Institute of Administrative Management and a dedicated and experienced educationist with over 20 years post qualification experience in the Corporate Finance and Education sectors.